fosrl/docs/packages/docusaurus/docs/02-Getting Started/01-quick-install.md

 The installer will prompt you for the following basic information:

-1. **Domain Name**: Enter your fully qualified domain name that you have pointing to this instance
+1. **Base Domain Name**: Enter your base fully qualified domain name (without any subdomains) Example: `example.com`
+2. **Dashboard Domain Name**: The domain where the application will be hosted.
+This is used for many things, including generating links.
+You can run Pangolin on a subdomain or root domain.
+Example: `proxy.example.com`
-2. **Let's Encrypt Email**: Provide an email address for SSL certificate registration with Lets Encrypt.
+3. **Let's Encrypt Email**: Provide an email address for SSL certificate registration with Lets Encrypt.
 This should be an email you have access to.
+4. **Tunneling** You can choose not to install Gerbil for tunneling support - in this config it will just be a normal reverse proxy.
+See [how to use without tunneling](../03-Pangolin/03-without-tunneling.md).

 ### 3. Admin User Setup